 More information on the implementation of the Code

 The Code is structured in line with a multidimensional approach known as the “three-level model”.
-The guidelines on the first level have a high degree of abstraction.
-They are followed on the second level by explanations that still have a relatively high level of abstraction.
+The guidelines on the first level are highly abstract.
+They are followed on the second level by explanations that are still worded in a relatively abstract way.
 Publication of the third level of the Code planned for mid-2020 will be postponed until late 2020, as planned workshops with researchers and relevant stakeholders have been cancelled due to the coronavirus pandemic.
 These are now expected to be held by the end of the year.

 The Code is also divided into the five sections I. Foreword, II.
 Preamble, III.
-Standards of Good Scientific Practice, IV.
-Non-compliance with Good Scientific Practice, V. Implementation of the Guidelines.
-The Standards of Good Scientific Practice under III. are divided into general principles (Guidelines 1 to 6) while Guidelines 7 to 17 describe the key steps involved in good scientific work throughout the research process.
-The Code ends with procedures to follow in the event of non-compliance with good scientific practice (Guidelines 18 to 19), which set out the rights and obligations of those who report such a case and those affected by allegations.
+Standards of Good Research Practice, IV.
+Non-compliance with Good Research Practice, V. Implementation of the Guidelines.
+The Standards of Good Research Practice under III. are divided into general principles (Guidelines 1 to 6) while Guidelines 7 to 17 describe the key steps involved in good research work throughout the research process.
+The Code ends with procedures to follow in the event of non-compliance with good research practice (Guidelines 18 to 19), which set out the rights and obligations of those who report such a case and those affected by allegations.

 - Link auf PDF-DateiView the Code (German version)